owaistnt/ComposeViewPager/README.md

 # ComposeViewPager
-A Basic view pager made by Lazy Row in Jetpack compose.
+A Basic view pager made by LazyRow in Jetpack compose.
 For those who just need a solution.

 [ViewPagerDemo.webm](https://user-images.githubusercontent.com/10572239/218255011-c47fdb24-a6af-4179-bdd2-deebf5a4ccd3.webm)